evidentlyai/evidently/docs/book/get-started/hello-world.md

 # Want to see more?

-You can explore a more detailed [Getting Started tutorial](tutorial.md) to understand how Evidently works.
+You can explore a more detailed [Getting Started tutorial](tutorial.md).